 1979 Steelers 17 vs Colts 13

 A VERY entertaining game with lots of big plays.
-Things look bleak as Baltimore picks off Bradshaw's first pass and the Steelers lose both Harris & Swann to early injuries.
+Things look bleak early as Baltimore picks off Bradshaw's first pass and the already injury-plagued Steelers lose both Harris & Swann to injuries early in the game.
 But Bradshaw, always resilient, bounces back to have a truly outstanding game (19 of 29, 249 yards, 2 TDs) & Sidney Thornton plays the finest game of his short career (129 yards on 13 carries, including a great 75-yard burst).
-The Colts play surprisingly well against the Steel Curtain, and the game isn't safe until the final gun.
-HOFers Jack Ham & Jack Lambert each have drive-ending interceptions inside the 10 yard line.

 1979 Steelers 14 at Eagles 17